Carmen's Crew

-Carmen's Crew are an American basketball team that has participated in The Basketball Tournament (TBT), an annual winner-take-all single-elimination tournament.
-The team first played in the tournament in 2017 under the name Scarlet & Gray, and won the championship (and $2 million prize) in 2019.
+Carmen's Crew are an American basketball team that regularly participates in The Basketball Tournament (TBT), an annual winner-take-all single-elimination tournament.
+The team first played in the tournament in 2017 under the name Scarlet & Gray, and won the championship in 2019 and 2024.
 The team's roster consists of professional basketball players who compete outside of the NBA, most of whom played college basketball for the Ohio State Buckeyes men's basketball team.
 The TBT team is an independent entity that was previously named after the college team's colors (scarlet and gray), and is currently named after Ohio State's school song ("Carmen Ohio").
-The team last competed in the 2021 edition of TBT.
+The team last competed in the 2024 edition of TBT.

-History
+Season-by-season results

 2017

-During TBT 2017, team competed under the name Scarlet & Gray, and were the no. 2 seed in the Midwest Region.
+During TBT 2017, team competed under the name Scarlet & Gray, and were the No. 2 seed in the Midwest Region.

-Roster

 2018

-During TBT 2018, team again competed under the name Scarlet & Gray, and were the no. 1 seed in the Midwest Region.
+During TBT 2018, team again competed under the name Scarlet & Gray, and were the No. 1 seed in the Midwest Region.

-Roster

 2019

-For TBT 2019, team adopted the Carmen's Crew name, and were the no. 1 seed in the Columbus Regional.
+For TBT 2019, team adopted the Carmen's Crew name, and were the No. 1 seed in the Columbus Regional.

-Roster

 2020

-For TBT 2020, the defending champions were the no. 1 overall seed in a reduced field of 24 teams.
+For TBT 2020, the defending champions were the No. 1 overall seed in a reduced field of 24 teams.

-Roster

 2021

-For TBT 2021, the team was seeded no. 1 in the Columbus Regional.
+For TBT 2021, the team was seeded No. 1 in the Columbus Regional.